condy0919/fanyi.el/README.md

 ## Usage

 Call `fanyi-dwim`, or `fanyi-dwim2` if you can confirm the word at point is wanted.
+A new command `fanyi-from-history` is introduced to browse the search history.

 If you want <kbd>M-x fanyi</kbd> to list only `fanyi-dwim` and `fanyi-dwim2`, try